 Any police call involving a senior or vulnerable person is automatically flagged and sent to the CASU inbox for review.
 Officers in CASU (including the Senior Support Officer) will review all the flagged incidents daily, to ensure that no victim or investigative lead has been neglected.
 In 2022, at total of 857 calls were reviewed.
-This was up from 718 calls in 2021.
+In 2023, a total number of 777 CAD calls were reviewed.
 Some calls are successfully dealt with by dispatchers, while others require a uniform patrol response and further follow up by CASU or the SSO office.